-The Interconnection Customer submitted a Network Resource Interconnection Service Interconnection Request to NSPI and also requested that Energy Resource Interconnection Service be studied concurrently.
-The request was for 20 MW of tidal generation to be connected via the 37N-Parrsboro substation with an in-service date of 2017-09-01.
-The generation substation will be located at 979 West Bay Road, Parrsboro, and is connected to the 37N-Parrsboro substation via an existing 3-phase 69kV line, approximately 10 km in length.
-The line is currently operated at 25 kV but is built to 138kV standards and is scheduled to be operated at 69 kV before the in-service date of this facility.
+The Interconnection Customer submitted a Network Resource Interconnection Service Interconnection Request to NSPI.
+The request was for a 4 MW increase in tidal generating capacity to the existing 4 MW currently connected to the 37N-New Prospect substation for a total of 8 MW.
+The proposed in-service date is 2019-07-30.

+The generation substation is located at 979 West Bay Road, Parrsboro, and is connected to the 37N-New Prospect substation via L-5582, an existing 3-phase 69kV line approximately 10 km in length.
+The line is operated at 69 kV but is built to 138kV standards.

-The Interconnection Customer signed a Feasibility Study Agreement to study the connection of their proposed generation facility to the NSPI transmission system, dated 2015-09-23, and this report is the result of that Study Agreement.
-This project is listed as Interconnection Request #531 in the NSPI Combined T/D Advanced Stage Interconnection Request Queue, and will be referred to as IR #531 throughout this report.
+The Interconnection Customer signed a Feasibility Study Agreement to study the connection of their proposed generation facility to the NSPI transmission system, dated 2017-09-12, and this report is the result of that Study Agreement.
+This project is listed as Interconnection Request #562 in the NSPI Combined T/D Advanced Stage Interconnection Request Queue, and will be referred to as IR #562 throughout this report.